Anujaa434/ChatZ-v2/database/db_v2_notes.md

 **Why it's a gap:** If the `users` table was ever exposed, verify/reset tokens could be reused by an attacker to verify accounts or reset passwords without authorization.

-**For submission:** This is acceptable and very common in academic projects.
-Be ready to explain if asked.

 **The proper fix** (production):
 ```javascript